cudmore/cudmore.github.io/_site/README.md

 ## Introduction

-This is the Jekyll source code and post data for my blog, the layout is auto generated using Jekyll and a theme based on Hyde which is based on Poole.
+This is the Jekyll source code and post data for my blog, the layout is auto generated using [Jekyll](http://jekyllrb.com) and a theme based on [Hyde](http://hyde.getpoole.com) which is based on [Poole](http://getpoole.com).

 If you are interested, you can use some of the formatting I have employed.

 - I generate a tag list and page by using the [tags.html](https://github.com/cudmore/cudmore.github.io/blob/master/tags.html) file.
-This requires each post to have some yaml front matter:
+Each post specifies its tags in its yaml frontmatter like this...

 ~~~
 	---